giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>AdvertiseAddress sets the IP address for the API server to advertise.</p>
+<p>KubeConfigPath is used to specify the actual file path or URL to the kubeconfig file from which to load cluster information</p>

 </div>